Misfittech/nano_stepper/README.md

 # Smart Stepper (also known as the nano zero stepper)
 Firmware to turn a stepper motor into servo motor: see http://misfittech.net for hardware!

 If you have a MKS Servo42, this firmware is not fully tested.
 MKS has taken this firmware but has not provided source back and hardware designs back to the community.
-Test submissions are appreciated.
-Test at you own RISK!
+Test submissions are appreciated. **Strong** __Test at you own RISK!__

 If you want to support the work on the firmware and hardware consider buying hardware from www.misfittech.net or buying me a beer using the donation button.